ioos/erddap-gold-standard/_docs/index.md

      axiom/docker-erddap:2.18
     ```

-    or, copy the .env.template file to .env, and then run:
+    or, copy the `.env.template` file to `.env`, and then run:

     ```shell
     $ docker-compose up -d
     ```
-   1. Remember, when you run ERDDAP from the docker container, various configuration files will be mounted into the
+   1. Remember, when you run ERDDAP from the Docker container, various configuration files will be mounted into the
       container from your local system.
 Review the various mount points (`-v` flags in your `docker run`/`docker-compose.yml`)
       to ensure you know where the appropriate files are coming from and going to.

 2. You should be able to see something similar to the following:

     ```shell